Caeldeth/loures/Philosophy/Etienne-Penombre.md

 *Librarian Notes*

 This entry has been heavily edited to conform to Library formatting.
-The original has unfortunately been lost, and is reconstructed from old copies here.
+The original copy of this document has been lost.
+It has been reconstructed from fragments.
 ```